Caring For Your 2 Month Old Baby

 - Stronger, more distinct kicking while your baby is on their back

 - Clasping objects in their tiny baby hands

 - Opening and closing of their fists

 - Using their arms to lift their shoulders off the ground during tummy time

 - Moving their arms around more vigorously

-Just as with your baby’s height and weight, the timing of these motor-skill achievements is just a rough average.
-If your baby hasn’t reached one of the milestones by now, it’s not something you should worry about.
+Just as with your baby’s height and weight, the timing of these motor skill achievements is just a rough average.
+If your baby hasn’t reached a particular milestone by now, it’s not something you should worry about.

 Your 2 Month Old Baby’s Feeding Schedule